vmware-samples/packer-examples-for-vsphere/README.md

 ### Step 5 - Configure Certificates

-Save a copy of your Root Certificate Authority certificate to `/certificates` in `.crt` and `.p7b` formats.
+Save a copy of your Root Certificate Authority certificate to the following in `.crt` and `.p7b` formats.
+- `/ansible/roles/base/files` for Linux machine images.
+- `/certificates` for Windows machine images.

-These files are copied to the guest operating systems with a Packer file provisioner; after which, the a shell provisioner adds the certificate to the Trusted Certificate Authority of the guest operating system.
+These files are copied to the guest operating systems and added the certificate to the Trusted Certificate Authority of the guest operating system.
+Linux distributions uses the Ansible provisioner, but Windows still uses the shell provisioner at this time.

->**NOTE**: If you do not wish to install the certificates on the guest operating systems, comment or remove the portion of the associated script in the `/scripts` directory and the file provisioner from the `prk.hcl` file for each build.
-If you need to add an intermediate certificate, add the certificate to `/certificates` and update the shell provisioner scripts in the `scripts` directory with your requirements.

 ## Build

-Start a pre-defined build by running the build script (`./build.sh`).
+Start a build by running the build script (`./build.sh`).
 The script presents a menu the which simply calls Packer and the respective build(s).

 Example: Menu for `./build.sh`.
 ```